jweiland-net/daycarecenters/Documentation/AdministratorManual/Templates/Start/Index.rst

 extension, you can find the templates in the `Resources/Private/` directory.

 If you want to change a template, copy the desired files to the directory where you store your templates.
-This can be a directory in `fileadmin` or a custom extension.
+This can be a directory in a `sitepackage` extension.
 Multiple fallbacks can be defined, making it much easier to customize the templates.

 ..  code-block:: typoscript